SAVANNAH, Ga. (WTOC) - It seems a little silly to me that we must designate a certain day each year to honor people who should be recognized daily.

-SAVANNAH, GA (WTOC) - Two simple words can make all the difference in the world.
-As we’ve done for the past 100 years at the eleventh hour of the eleventh day of the eleventh month, we salute those who have donned a uniform in defense and preservation of our country.
+Next week, when the clock strikes the 11th hour of the 11th day of the 11th month, we will pause to salute those who have donned a uniform in defense and preservation of our country.

-Consider this: we should never forget the sacrifice the 20 million plus living veterans in the country have made for us.
+Consider this: we should never forget the sacrifice the 20 million plus living veterans in the country have made for us and we should thank and honor more than just a single day every year.

-People in our country are clearly at odds with one another these days.
-We’re fortunate though that we live in a country where we’re able to so easily share, discuss and sometimes argue about our differences.
-It’s a right that we sometimes take for granted, much like we sometimes do with our veterans.
+We are fortunate that we live in a country where we're able to so easily share, discuss and sometimes argue about our differences.
+It's a right that we sometimes take for granted, much like we sometimes do with our veterans.